cmu-soda/FairSense/README.md

 **Authors** Yining She, Sumon Biswas, Christian Kästner, Eunsuk Kang

-This artifact contains the the source code for the paper: "FairSense: Long-Term Fairness Analysis of ML-Enabled Systems".
+This artifact contains the source code for the ICSE 2025 paper: "FairSense: Long-Term Fairness Analysis of ML-Enabled Systems".
 It is composed by two parts: the simulation source code and the sensitivity analysis source code.
 The experimental results of three case studies presented in the paper can be reproduced using this artifact.

 ## Provenance